Web Scraping Target.com: How to Scrape Product Details Using Python Requests

-When you search for a product on Target.com, it executes JavScript and fetches the search results from an external URL.
+When you search for a product on Target.com, it executes JavaScript and fetches the search results from an external URL.
+That means you can either use

-• Use automated browsers like Selenium Python to execute JavaScript and extract details from the HTML elements
+• Headless browsers like Selenium to execute JavaScript and extract details from the HTML elements, or

-This article shows how to scrape Target.com and get product data using Python.
+This article shows how to scrape Target.com using the second method: using an external URL to fetch results directly.

 Data Scraped from Target

-In the first part, the code makes an HTTP request to the external URL to get the details of the products on the search results.
-You can get this external URL using the browser’s developer tools.
+The code first makes an HTTP request to the external URL to get the products listed on the search results.
+You can get this URL using your browser’s inspect tool.

 Steps to get the external URL on Target.com that delivers the search results

-The product details obtained using the above method only contain the title and the product’s URL.
+The details obtained from this URL only contain the product title and the URL.

 • Description